 - DPSS can ensure proper installation, operation and use of security cameras, including appropriate and legal compliance regarding issues of privacy, retention, release, and use of recorded images.

 - Members of the U-M campus community can register their personal property to help deter theft and assist with the recovery of lost/stolen items.

 ITS Tech Repair

-ITS Tech Repair (located in the Computer Showcase) can be engaged, at a cost, to physically lock down desktop computers in your environment, such as those in a computing or research lab.
+ITS Tech Repair (located in Tech Shop locations) can be engaged, at a cost, to physically lock down desktop computers in your environment, such as those in a computing or research lab.

 Applicable University Policies